Bitcoin

 The biggest concern with Bitcoin mixers is that they create the best playgrounds for perps to circumvent governments’ sanctions restricting criminal activities online.
 Mixers make it hard for financial watchdogs to investigate and track criminals, such as hackers, money launders, and drug traffickers.

 Anonymity conditions presented by mixers have been a nightmare for law enforcement agencies and forensic analysts to do their job to the extent of banning them in several countries.
-In the U.S., mixing large amounts of coins violates anti-structuring laws.
+In the U.S., mixing bitcoin in large amounts violates anti-structuring laws.
 For instance, in April 2021, Roman Sterlingov, the man behind Bitcoin Fog-a Bitcoin mixer, was arrested by U.S. federal authorities and charged with money laundering and unlicensed operations.

 Other concerns with Bitcoin mixers include high fees, which might not be convenient for small transactions and are extremely expensive for transactions with large sums of money.
-Lack of trust is another concern considering that some Bitcoin mixers, such as BitMixer.io, have closed without notice going away with users’ coins.
+Lack of trust is another concern, considering that some Bitcoin mixers, such as BitMixer.io, have closed without notice, going away with users’ coins.

-How anonymous do bitcoin mixers render transactions?
+How anonymous do Bitcoin mixers render transactions?

 Since the mixers jumble up the addresses involved in transactions (through a dark wallet), it is hard to follow up on them on a public ledger.
 Likewise, they do not withhold any private user data, keeping their identities safe.
-Overall, the mixers ensure transactions remain anonymous and secure on the blockchain
+Overall, the mixers ensure transactions remain anonymous and secure on the blockchain.

 Are bitcoin mixers used for illegal activities?